La Promesa: Release

 The first two episodes premiered in prime time on La 1 in Spain on 12 January 2023.
 The regular sobremesa release began a day later on 13 January 2023.
-RTVE will also distribute the series in the United States and Latin America, whilst StudioCanal will handle distribution elsewhere.

 Following the good viewership figures of the 122-episode first season which wrapped on 20 June 2023, after which the 119-episodes second season began without pause, RTVE renovated the series for a 250-episodes third season.
-In July 2024, the series was renovated for a 250-episodes fourth season.
+In July 2024, the series was renovated for a 250-episodes fourth season, and in September 2025, it was renovated for a 250-episodes fifth season.

-Mediaset purchased rights to La Promesa in Italy, with the series debuting on Canale 5 on 29 May 2023 with positive viewership figures.
-Throughout its first months on air, it enjoyed a good audience share (larger than in Spain) as high as 25% (20 June 2023).
+RTVE distributes the series in the United States and Latin America, whilst StudioCanal handles distribution elsewhere.
 RTVE sold rights to the series to Warner Bros.
 Discovery for a HBO Max debut in the Latin-American region.